07Gond/npm-global-rm-interactive/README.md

 # npm-global-rm-interactive

-A interactive cli tool to uninstall npm global packages.
+An interactive cli tool to uninstall npm global packages.